JetBrains/teamcity-documentation/topics/vcs-checkout-rules.md

 <note>

 If no rule is specified, all files are included.
 When you start entering a rule, note that as soon as you enter any `+:` rule, TeamCity will remove the default "include all" setting.
-To include all the files explicitly, use `+:.` rule.
+To include all the files explicitly, use the `+:.` rule.

 </note>